psgrover2010/parry-blog/_drafts/anassa-cyprus-travel-now-is-the-time-for-you-to-know-the-truth.md

 #### Don’t miss to explore the Island:

 The best swimming spots are accessible by boat.
 There is small town Latchi where you have a lot's of option of Watersports.
 They are expert and almost all watersports as they are established since last 40 years.
 You can hire a luxury Sailing Yacht and can admire sunset or morning fishing.
+[Price list.](www.latchiwatersportscentre.com){: target="_blank"}

-Price list www.latchiwatersportscentre.com.
-We did hire a boat and went for swmming in the blue lagoon which is known for the clearest water around.
+We did hire a boat and went for swimming in the blue lagoon which is known for the clearest water around.
 It was unforgettable experience specially when i drove a super boat in the endless sea.

 ![](/uploads/Cyprus &#40;12&#41;.jpeg){: width="1620" height="1080"}